doughadley/NetWorthTracker/README.md

 *   **What do you want to use as your public directory?** `dist`
 *   **Configure as a single-page app (rewrite all urls to /index.html)?** `y`
 *   **Set up automatic builds and deploys with GitHub?** `N` (for manual deployment)
+*   **File dist/index.html already exists.
+Overwrite?** `N` (Do not overwrite your build output).

 This will create `firebase.json` and `.firebaserc` files in your project.
+This application now includes base versions of these files to ensure correct deployment settings.

 ### 4. Build the Application